hughkhan/zer0/README.md

 You can list projects by a member.
 Only Public projects are listed.
 If the member is logged then the private projects the member belongs to are also listed.

 curl -XPOST 'localhost:80/project/list/TH@poetrysociety.org' -H 'Content-Type: application/json' -d '{"token": "eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJlbWFpbCI6Ik9XQHBvZXRyeXNvY2lldHkub3JnIiwiaWF0IjoxNjQyMDE0ODAxLCJleHAiOjE2NDIwMjIwMDF9.Nsu3-QGuHvOPjdRsSTySDxjQ1Au53GC08xfHxhfccbU"}'

+In order to start the project, it needs a postgres database schema and data:
+Connect to the database via psql.
+Then issue the following commands:

+create database zer0

+\c zer0

+\i create_db_with_data.sql